GitxsanimaxName | Witsuwit'en Name | Common Name | Scientific Name |

 |---|---|---|---|---|

 Chinook in the Middle Skeena – Mainstem Tributaries Chinook Salmon CU spawn in the mainstem Bulkley River downstream of the confluence with the Morice River and in key tributaries, including Telkwa River, Goathorn Creek, Howson Creek, Kathlyn Creek, Suskwa River, Harold Price Creek, and Natlan Creek.
-The Middle Skeena Mainstem Tributaries Chinook Salmon CU have seen a steep decline, particularly over the last three generations of spawners (Pacific Salmon Explorer).
-The upper Bulkley River Chinook Salmon CU (upstream of the confluence with the Morice River) are the first salmon to return in the year, usually early-to-mid June, marking the start of the salmon fishery in the watershed (Office of the Wet’suwet’en (2013)).
+The Middle Skeena -Mainstem Tributaries Chinook Salmon CU have seen a steep decline (Pacific Salmon Foundation 2025).
+The Upper Bulkley River Chinook Salmon CU (upstream of the confluence with the Morice River) are the first salmon to return in the year, usually early-to-mid June, marking the start of the salmon fishery in the watershed (Office of the Wet’suwet’en (2013)).
 The upper Bulkley River population is known to spawn in the mainstem and tributaries of the Bulkley River, including Buck Creek, Byman Creek, Richfield Creek, Maxan Creek, and Foxy Creek.
 In some years, low water flows prevent adult Chinook Salmon from migrating past Bulkley Falls near Moricetown.
-The upper Bulkley River Chinook Salmon CU is in decline and is threatened, in part, by habitat degradation, including linear development (e.g., highway, rail, and road infrastructure) that fragments tributaries (Office of the Wet’suwet’en (2013)).
+The upper Bulkley River Chinook Salmon CU is in decline and is threatened, in part, by habitat degradation, including linear development (e.g., highway, rail, and road infrastructure) that fragments tributaries (Office of the Wet’suwet’en (2013),Pacific Salmon Foundation 2025).

 |---|---|---|---|---|